apache/drill/_docs/sql-reference/sql-functions/040-string-manipulation.md

     1 row selected (0.1 seconds)

 ## POSITION
-Returns the location of the first occurrence of a substring of a string, or 0 if the substring does not occur.
+Returns the location of the first occurrence of a substring of the input string, or 0 if the substring does not occur.

 ### POSITION Syntax